Two regional centres are being established in order to facilitate cooperation between the West and Central African coastal states.

 Maritime Trade Information Sharing Centre Gulf of Guinea (MTISC-GOG)

-The MTISC-GoG project in Ghana aims to establish an affordable, sustainable and enduring regional maritime information sharing centre within the Gulf of Guinea that is fully supported by regional states and all maritime stakeholders.
+The MTISC-GOG located in the Regional Maritime University in Ghana aims to establish an affordable, sustainable and enduring regional maritime information sharing centre within the Gulf of Guinea that is fully supported by regional states and all maritime stakeholders.

 The IMO Secretariat is assisting ECCAS, ECOWAS and GGC to develop the Inter-regional Coordination Centre (ICC).
 On 5 June 2014, the three organizations signed the Additional Protocol to establish the ICC, which will be based in Yaoundé, Cameroon.
 More information is available on the ECOWAS website